-Moringa Agroforestry Fund S.C.R.
-Latin America/Africa Miscellaneous USD 1,349,613 (equity) and USD 75,000 (as a grant to cover administrative and legal costs) Main other current investors: FMO, PROPARCO, Spanish Government (AECID) and Latin American Development Bank (CAF)
+USD 1,349,613 (equity) and USD 75,000 (as a grant to cover administrative and legal costs) Main other current investors: FMO, PROPARCO, Spanish Government (AECID) and Latin American Development Bank (CAF)

 Moringa Agroforestry Fund (Moringa) seeks to invest in agroforestry projects in Africa and Latin America that can commercially compete with deforestation drivers (such as cattle ranching, crop farming and timber harvesting).
+At the same time, Moringa investments are required to have a demonstrable positive impact on the environment and the livelihoods of the local population.
+Moringa works for improving land use ecosystems, while increasing productivity and tree cover.

-At the same time, Moringa investments are required to have a demonstrable positive investments, Moringa targets a total of 8.000 new jobs created with an income effect on 35,000 dependents.
+Moringa investments are complemented through a Technical Assistance (TA) Facility managed by the CFC.
+Through its investments, Moringa targets a total of 8,000 new jobs created with an income effect on 35,000 dependents.
 In addition, about 60,000 outgrowers are expected to be associated to commercial investments of Moringa, with a development impact on 340,000 dependents.
 The CFC appreciates this opportunity to be a part of this public private partnership.